vague2k/templui/README.md

 # TemplUI

-Modern UI Components for Go & Templ
+Craft Beautiful Go & Templ Apps
 <img src="./assets/img/readme.png" />

 ## About

-TemplUI is a growing library of modern UI components designed specifically for Go and Templ.
-It leverages Alpine.js for enhanced interactivity and Tailwind CSS for effortless styling.
-Whether you're building a small website or a large web application, TemplUI provides the tools you need to create sleek, responsive interfaces with ease.
+TemplUI is an enterprise-ready library of UI components designed specifically for Go and Templ.
+It leverages Alpine.js for enhanced interactivity and Tailwind CSS for elegant styling.
+Built with CSP compliance and modern development practices in mind, TemplUI provides everything you need to create professional web applications.

 ## Features

-- **Go-native Implementation**: Optimized for Go developers, seamlessly integrating with Go backends.
-- **Templ-first Design**: Leverages the full power of Templ for type-safe, high-performance templating.
-- **Server-Side Rendering (SSR) Focus**: Excellent performance and SEO benefits out of the box.
-- **Alpine.js Integration**: Enhanced client-side interactivity when needed.
-- **Tailwind CSS Styling**: Modern, utility-first styling that's highly customizable.
-- **Accessible Components**: Built with accessibility in mind, following WCAG guidelines.
+- **Enterprise Ready**: Built for production use with security and scalability in mind
+- **CSP Compliant**: Secure by design with Content Security Policy support
+- **HTMX Optimized**: Seamless integration with HTMX for dynamic interactions
+- **Component Driven**: Flexible, composable components for rapid development
+- **Fully Customizable**: Adapt components to match your brand and requirements
-- **TypeSafe**: Utilizing Go's type system for robust, error-resistant development.
+- **Type-Safe**: Leveraging Go's type system for robust development
+- **Server-Side Focused**: Excellent performance and SEO benefits
+- **Modern Stack**: Go, Templ, Alpine.js, and Tailwind CSS working in harmony

+[Rest der README bleibt gleich...]

 ## Quick Start